 The enormous rise of the marijuana industry in the United States has seen a significant increase in the quality and quantity of weed available.
 About the only downside is that the cannabis you purchase could be too strong or too weak.
 Much has been written about the potential side effects of smoking excessive amounts of marijuana, particularly in the long-term.

-As a result, physicians nowadays recommend microdosing; the practice of consuming minute amounts of weed at a time.
-The key is first to find the minimum effective dosage and slowly continue increasing it until you stop seeing benefits.
+As a result, some physicians nowadays recommend microdosing; the practice of consuming minute amounts of weed at a time.
+The key is first to start with a minimum dosage and slowly continue increasing it until you start seeing benefits.
 While the ‘starting’ dose will vary according to each individual, it is usually placed somewhere in the 3-10 milligrams of THC range.

-According to Dr. Allan Frankel, a renowned physician in Los Angeles, 25% of his patients consume less than 3mg of THC a day to combat depression.
+According to Dr. Allan Frankel, a renowned physician in Los Angeles, 25% of his patients microdose less than 3 mg of THC a day to combat depression.
 Unlike many doctors, Frankel practices what he preaches.
 He began taking cannabis in 1999 when he was found to have a viral infection of the heart.

 A 2014 study by researchers at Tennessee’s Vanderbilt University found that smoking marijuana reduces anxiety and depression, but only in small doses.
 Previous studies have linked cannabis to depression and schizophrenia, but this only occurs when extremely large doses are consumed.

-In this particular study, led by Dr. Sachin Patel, the team made an amazing discovery, finding the cannabinoid receptors where marijuana has the most impact.
+Also, the study showed the region of the brain where cannabis activity seemed to be most prominent.
 This is called the amygdala, a crucial emotional hub in the brain.
 It is this part of the brain that regulates the famous ‘fight or flight’ response.

 When you suffer chronic stress or severe emotional trauma, you experience a reduction in the creation of natural endocannabinoids.
 The result is an increase in anxiety.
 However, marijuana makes up for this discrepancy – but only in the right dosage.
-While chronic use of the drug reduces the efficiency of the brain’s cannabinoid receptors, microdosing provides the perfect amount of marijuana.
+While chronic use of the drug reduces the efficiency of the brain’s cannabinoid receptors, microdosing weed may provide the perfect amount of medicine.

-Are There Any Disadvantages of Microdosing Weed for Depression
+Are There Any Disadvantages to Microdosing Cannabis for Depression?

 1 – Choose the Right Strain